Quick question, what country is this guy from

 - Similarly, Irish characters are very likely to have red hair.
 Most Irish are actually brown-haired; red is simply proportionally more common with Irish than other Europeans (except the Scots).

 - In a similar vein, if a character is black, he or she is most likely to be from the United States, rather than from an African country or somewhere else.
-The character may be drawn with poofy hair, if not an afro, as hair texture is otherwise tricky detail in low-budget animation.
+The character may be drawn with poofy hair, if not an afro, as hair texture is an otherwise tricky detail in low-budget animation.

 Someone who is foreign, But Not Too Foreign